 Mortgage Insurance

-Borrowers usually must purchase private mortgage insurance if they do not put 20% down on a conventional loan.
+Borrowers usually must purchase private mortgage insurance (PMI) if they do not put 20% down on a conventional loan.
 Once you have reached 20% equity, you can ask to have the mortgage insurance removed, reducing your monthly payment.
-(PMI is automatically terminated when a borrower has gained 22% equity — reaches 78% loan-to-value — and payments are current, or when the loan term has hit its midpoint.)
+(PMI is typically terminated automatically when a borrower has gained 22% equity — when they reach a 78% loan-to-value ratio — and payments are current, or when the loan term has hit its midpoint.)

 By using an amortization schedule, you can track when you’ll hit 20%.
 You may even want to make additional principal payments to reach that date earlier, thus saving you money over the life of the loan.